biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 <br>

-Objects don't get linked to each other, so if you change one objects, it won't affect the values of other objects that were defined earlier.
+Objects don't get linked to each other, so if you change one object, it won't affect the values of other objects that were defined earlier.

 **Therefore, `y` will continue to be `100`.**